 I was thinking during my walk, I gave an example, “How many laptops you can use at a time?”
 They answered, “Two”.
 My point of judgment to the social behavior and improve human lifestyle worked here.
 I come up with a conclusion!

 I was not thinking deeply.
 As an example like ‘rich’ and ‘poor’, very common concept the rich becomes rich, and the poor becomes poor.
 One is benefited another one is being used.
-Sharing between the two extreme levels is complete fantasy.
-May be you can say, “Vikram is barking like a dog, blaming on the rich and protecting the poor.
-It doesn’t change anything.”
+Sharing between the two extreme levels is a complete fantasy.
+You may think, “Why am I saying so??
+Blaming the top and protecting the below…” It doesn’t change anything.
 Is it?

 What is lifestyle?